kyleskrinak/food-journal/_posts/2021-04-14-kyle-s-chaffles.md

 * 8 eggs
 * 8 oz Parmesan cheese wedge
 * 1.75 oz unprocessed pork rinds (The Aldi pork rinds package is 3.5 oz so half of that)
-* 1 T baking soda
+* 1 T baking powder

 * Start warming the waffle iron
 * Scramble the eggs, set aside